 Tamala Park landfill

-Tamala Park primarily services the member councils and public with a refuse disposal service (landfill), a recycling centre with a reuse shop, a transfer station for general waste drop-off and a receival area for recyclables, household hazardous wastes and electronic wastes (e-waste).
+Tamala Park landfill primarily services the Mindarie Regional Council member councils and public with a refuse disposal service (landfill), a recycling centre with a reuse shop, a transfer station for general waste drop-off and a receival area for recyclables, household hazardous waste and e-waste.

 Last updated: